leptonai/gpud/README.md

 To access the local web UI, open https://localhost:15132 in your browser.

+If run with `gpud up`, you may disable this local web UI by setting `FLAGS="--web-enable=false"` to the `/etc/default/gpud` environment file and restart the service.

 #### If your system doesn't have systemd

 To run on Mac (without systemd):